 Singapore Double Tax Treaties Guide

 The impact of globalization has been palpable with a tremendous increase in international trade and commerce.
-This has also resulted in a steep rise in the human capital movement across the borders for the sake of earning income.
-However, when such a situation arises, there is genuine fear of the people’s income being taxed by more than one country.
-Such taxation is termed as double taxation.
+This has also resulted in a steep rise in the movement of highly skilled professionals across the borders seeking to boost their careers & employment opportunities.

-Double taxation is a serious threat to the very concept of globalization and cross-border transactions which therefore compels countries across the globe to make certain alterations to their respective tax systems.
-In order to avoid the same chargeable income being taxed by two or more than two countries, governments of various countries have entered into double tax treaties or double tax agreements (DTA) with one another.
+Double taxation is a serious threat to the very concept of globalization and cross-border transactions.
+The DTA treaties, therefore, compels countries across the globe to make certain alterations to their respective tax systems.
+In order to avoid the same chargeable income being taxed by two or more countries, governments of various countries have entered into double tax agreements (DTA) with one another.

 Kinds of Income Which Come Under Double Tax Treaties